 - initiate community events such as gala days, Christmas light switch ons, and park clean up days to support and promote community spirit in Gorgie Dalry.

 If you think there is something else we should be doing, get in touch!
 We welcome feedback and suggestions from the community.
-Send us an email via email@example.com or us a message via Facebook or Twitter, or call or text 07835 908 453.
+You can contact us via email, social media, or over the phone.

 How does GDCC engage with planning issues and licensing matters?